-A Mason’s line is used to stretch the top end of the form boards.
+Use a Mason’s line to stretch the top end of the form boards.
 Always check that the braces are in alignment with the string.

 Next, adjust the braces so that the boards are straight under the top section of the forms.
 For proper leveling of the structure, place one board higher than the other and hammer them into place.

 Adjust the level by gently tapping on the stake until it reaches the right level.

 For building a solid foundation, proper draining of the base level is necessary.
 The presence of excess water in the concrete structure can result in cracks and movement inside the concrete slab.

 For sandy soil, there is no need to prepare a gravel layer.
 The sand absorbs an extra amount of water.
 For other types of soils, adding a layer of gravel is mandatory.

 After the forms are set in place, take proper measurements of how much concrete will be necessary.
 Contractors often use crushed concrete, as it has a suitable absorption property and also drains well.

 While spreading the concrete mix, a 3-inch thickness is ideal.
 Plate compactors help in tamping all the layers together.
 A 12-inch wide and 12-inch deep trench is necessary for the thickened edges.

 Reinforcing With Steel Bars